 Patrice Beaumelle was in the dugout for Zambia, after taking control on an interim basis following the departure of Herve Renard to Sochaux.

 Brazil almost made an electric start in the third minute when Neymar's sublime free kick rebounded off the crossbar.
 Shortly after, his Barcelona teammate Daniel Alves hit a half volley that narrowly drifted over the bar.

 On the 15-minute mark a clever one-two between Ramires and Neymar led to the Chelsea midfielder going one-on-one with Kennedy Mweene only to ultimately put his effort just wide of the post.

-Emmanuel Mayuka was lively up front for Zambia without causing any real issues for the Brazilian defence and only had a tame effort which was held by Diego Cavalieri.
+Emmanuel Mayuka was lively up front for Zambia without causing any real issues for the Brazilian defense and only had a tame effort which was held by Diego Cavalieri.

-Neymar could have put Brazil ahead in the 37th minute when he looped a header wide from Maxwell's delivery when unmarked in the box.
-And he was again thwarted on the stroke of half-time with Mweene parrying his left-footed effort for a corner as the sides went in level at the break.
+Neymar should have put Brazil ahead in the 37th minute when he looped a header wide from Maxwell's delivery when unmarked in the box.
+And he was again thwarted on the stroke of halftime with Mweene parrying his left-footed effort for a corner as the sides went in level at the break.

-After the break David Luiz went close with a 25-yard free kick but his effort was smartly parried away by Mweene.
+Brazil started the second half in lackluster fashion with Scolari visibly frustrated on the sidelines.
+David Luiz did go close with a 25-yard free kick but his effort was smartly parried away by Mweene.